ldn-softdev/jtm/README.md

 #### A simple tool offering quick lossless HTML/XML to JSON conversion

-- version 2.0 has improved JSON layout (compared to v1.x), so it's easier to parse a resulting JSON
+- version 2.0 offers an improved JSON layout (compared to v1.x), so it's easier to parse a resulting JSON
 - command interface switches also changed (to reflect action semantic better)